eatplanted/mikrotik-ros-exporter/README.md

 # mikrotik-ros-exporter

-A simple Prometheus exporter for microtic devices.
+A simple Prometheus exporter for Mikrotik devices.

 This exporter works similar to the [Blackbox Exporter] (https://github.com/prometheus/blackbox_exporter) where you can specify different targets in Prometheus to scrape Mikrotik devices through this exporter.